Beninese Americans: Organizations

+Beninese Americans founded the African Hairbraiding Association of Illinois in 2001 to achieve another form of licensing pressing to state for them.

 Cultural contributions

 Benin's slaves and then later Haitian migrants who arrived to the state in the late nineteenth century brought voodoo to Louisiana.
 Their knowledge of herbs, poisons, and the ritual creation of charms and amulets, intended to protect oneself or harm others, became key elements of Louisiana Voodoo.